-When creating any type of custom list, whether it is a custom list, top-level-domains list, or an exception list, each entry is counted.
-For example, in a custom list, each domain and IP address entry is counted separately.
+Each entry in a list is counted separately.
+For example, in a custom list, each domain and IP address is counted as a separate entry.
 ETP allows you to have a maximum of 200,000 list entries.

 An enterprise can create a maximum of 100 lists.
 If your organization needs to create more lists, contact your Akamai representative.